What is periodontal disease?

 This bone supports your teeth, so this destructive process can result in loosening of the teeth and eventually even their loss.

-Sarah Diederich is a specialist periodontist with over 20 years of experience treating gum disease.
+Sarah Diederich is a specialist periodontist with over twenty years’ experience treating gum disease.
 She has built up an excellent reputation with both dentists and their patients in Sussex, where she has worked for many years.